Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 ## Overview
 This tutorial shows you how to use sub-layers to create more complex POIs in **ARpoise** or **AR-vos**.

-A **sub-layer** is almost like a regular geolocative layer, but can be embedded in another **parent** layer via the **Layer name** field (see [SlamBoxes: POI BellCube image] in on of the parent layer POIs.
+A **sub-layer** is almost like a regular geolocative layer, but can be embedded in another **"parent"** layer via the **Layer name** field in one of the parent layer POIs (see [SlamBoxes: POI BellCube image].

-POIs in a sub-layer:
+The entire sub-layer:
-- Are referenced from a POI of a **parent layer.**
+- Is referenced from a single POI of the **parent layer.**
-- This reference is in that POI's (UsingPorPOIseSubLayers.md#slamboxes-poi-bellcube) below).
-- Are centered at the position of the parent POI (i.e. the entire sub-layer's Relative position 0,0,0 = position of parent POI).
+- Is centered at the position of the parent POI (i.e. the entire sub-layer's Relative position 0,0,0 = position of parent POI).
-- Inherit any properties (scale, GPS or Relative position, animations etc.) of the parent POI.
+- Inherits all the properties (scale, GPS or Relative position, animations etc.) of the parent POI.
-- **BUT each POI in the sub-layer can have its own unique animation types and events.**
+- **BUT - each POI in the sub-layer can have its own unique animation types and events as well.**

 ## DO I NEED SUB-LAYERS???